 Feeling faint or light-headed

-Occasionally people feel faint or light-headed during plasma exchange.
+Occasionally you might feel faint or light-headed during plasma exchange.
 If this happens, tell your nurse or doctor immediately.
 It’s usually easy to treat by changing your position so that you are lying down.
 You may be given additional fluid into the vein.